-Multiple offers, something many seller’s hope for, but every buyer dreads.
+Multiple offers, something many sellers hope for, but every buyer dreads.
 So what happens if a seller receives multiple offers?
-It all depends on how the seller would like to handle the situation, but here are the 3 most common ways multiple offer situations are handled.
+It all depends on how the seller would like to handle the situation.
+Here are the 3 most common ways multiple offer situations are handled.

 Highest and Best

 Some sellers will request “highest and best,” which means every buyer who submitted an offer has the opportunity to resubmit their highest and best offer by a certain day and time.
 Notice the seller is requesting for highest and BEST, not just the highest price?
-One of the most common mistakes I’ve seen home buyer’s make in a multiple offer situation is increasing their price, but not changing any of the other terms like; escrow deposit, types of contingencies, contingency periods or closing date.
-Home buyer’s should never expect a full price offer to win in a multiple offer situation because there is more to an offer than price.
+One of the most common mistakes buyers make in a multiple offer situation is only increasing their price.
+But not changing any of the other terms like; escrow deposit, types of contingencies, contingency periods or closing date.
+Home buyers should never expect a full price offer to win in a multiple offer situation because there is more to an offer than price.

 Counter One Offer

-In my experience not all seller’s will request highest and best, some prefer to counter one offer at a time.
-A few years ago I presented multiple offers to a seller and all of the purchase prices were within range of one another, but the secondary terms were night and day.
-This particular seller decided to counter the only cash offer they had on the table and the cash buyer accepted their counter offer.
-Had the seller requested highest and best the cash buyer may have never changed any of their terms or they may have lost them altogether.
-While it’s rare, not all buyer’s want to be involved in a “bidding war” and may walk away.
+In my experience, not all sellers will request highest and best.
+Some prefer to counter one offer at a time.
+A few years ago I presented multiple offers to a seller.
+All of the purchase prices were within range of one another, but the secondary terms were night and day.
+This particular seller decided to counter the only cash offer they had on the table.
+The cash buyer accepted their counteroffer immediately.
+Had the seller requested highest and best the cash buyer may have never changed their offer or they may have lost them altogether.
+While it’s rare, not all buyers want to be involved in a “bidding war” and may walk away.

 Accept an Offer